Find Affordable College Courses

 West Haven, CT

-University of New Haven landed the #7 spot in the 2023 rankings for the most popular associate degree design and applied arts programs.
-University of New Haven is a moderately-sized private not-for-profit school located in the suburb of West Haven.
+University of New Haven did quite well in this year’s ranking of the most popular places for design and applied arts students to get a associate degree.
+It came in at #7 on the list.
+University of New Haven is a medium-sized private not-for-profit school located in the suburb of West Haven.

 Best Design & Applied Arts Colleges in the New England Region